Congress rolls out $1.7 trillion spending deal in race to Friday deadline - NewsBreak

 The package does include billions in community project funding , or earmarks, requested by Democrats and Republicans in both chambers.

-The post Congress rolls out $1.7 trillion spending deal in race to Friday deadline appeared first on New Hampshire Bulletin .
+The post Congress rolls out $1.7 trillion spending deal in race to Friday deadline appeared first on Alaska Beacon .

 Comments / 0